• Home

 PS

 HUGE Congratulations to Wendy Inkster of Burra Bears!
 A cuddly bear, called "George Alexander Louis", named after the Prince, was commissioned by Shetland Islands Council and sent on behalf of the Shetland people to the Duke and Duchess of Cambridge to congratulate them on the birth of their son.
 Burra Bears travel across the globe and they often send postcards to Wendy, telling her how they're getting on in their new homes and what they've seen.
 Wendy is hoping that George will share his London news and return to Shetland for a holiday in the near future.
 Rest assured George will be super cosy during the winter - he's sporting a traditional Fair Isle pattern in soft Shetland colours, knitted locally from pure Shetland wool.
 The best dressed bear in London?
 Without a doubt!
-Read the BB story here and read an interview with Wendy in November's Creative Scene newsletter.
+Read an interview with Wendy in November's Creative Scene newsletter.